StAndrewsMedTech/Resources/HypatiaHPCInstructions.md

 ```

 - Replace `username` with your assigned username.
 - Enter your initial password (provided via email).
-You will be prompted to set a new secure password immediately.
+You will be prompted to set a new ten character long password immediately.
   - Password connections will eventually be discontinued in favour of SSH keys.
 More info on SSH can be found on the [CS wiki](https://wiki.cs.st-andrews.ac.uk/index.php?title=Using_SSH).
 - If this prompt does not appear, reset your password manually using: